njoubert/RaspberryPiChristmasCodingAdventure/README.md

 The BEST you can do is to use hardware PWM.
 RaspberryPi has *one* dedicated little chip just to make PWM signals.
 This tutorial explains how to [use WiringPi to access this port.](http://raspi.tv/2013/how-to-use-wiringpi2-for-python-with-pull-ups-or-pull-downs-and-pwm)

+**Step 7: Start Designing Your Own Stuff, or Get Insired By Others!**

-**Step 7:** Read the rest of this page, and check out the "Cool communities and places to look" or google for "Raspberry Pi projects"!
+Read the rest of this page, and check out the "Cool communities and places to look" or google for "Raspberry Pi projects"!

 ### OK I guess that's cool...
 What can I build?